learnk8s/learnk8s.io/_blog/why-kube/index.md

 One of the first abstractions was LXC, but the real deal was Docker that was released in 2013.

-Docker not only abstracts the above kernel features but it is plesant to work with.
+Docker not only abstracts the above kernel features but it is pleasant to work with.

 Running a Docker container is as simple as: